Consultation: Ontario Place Redevelopment

-We are redeveloping Ontario Place.
-Your say is critical to supporting the planning and redevelopment of this important site.
+Your say is critical to supporting the planning and redevelopment of Ontario Place.
 Learn about past and upcoming consultation opportunities.

 On this page Skip this page navigation

-On July 30, 2021, the Ontario government announced details of its plan to redevelop Ontario Place into a world-class destination following a Call for Development process.
+On July 30, 2021, the Ontario government announced details of its plan to once again make Ontario Place a world-class destination following a Call for Development process.

-Across the site, we will enhance public spaces, and bring them up to modern standards, with new parks, promenades, trails and beaches.
+Across the site, we will enhance public spaces, and bring them up to modern standards, with new parks, gardens, trails, beaches and other public amenity areas.

 We will retain and integrate key heritage and recreational features of the site into the redevelopment, including: